OfflcerSam/ShipUtil/README.md

 If two files claim the same id, the second one loaded is skipped with a log message naming the folder that already claimed it.

 ## Current Schema
+This will be outdated and reworked once everything is figured out.
 ```json
 {
   "id": 350,